infamous-flu/HAI-Template/README.md

 ### Running the Application

-1. Start the backend server:
+1. Start the backend server in a terminal window:
 ```bash
 python main.py
 ```

-2. Start a local web server on port 3000
+2. Open a new terminal window and start the frontend server on port 3000
 ```bash
 python -m http.server 3000
 ```